Just because a girl's getting married doesn't mean she can't be practical.

-A couple of weeks ago, I was having a conversation about weddings; recent weddings of people I know, weddings that I had been in, and weddings from several years ago.
+A couple of weeks ago, I was having a conversation about weddings: recent weddings of people I know, weddings I had been in, and weddings from several years ago.
 In the midst of this discussion, I found myself contemplating what I would do at my own wedding compared to what others have done (because, you know, what single woman doesn't do that at least a little bit?).

 In a modern world where everybody goes to college at the age of 18 rather than straight to married life, do we really need wedding registries?
-I'm gonna be honest: I already have enough dishes, towels, sheets, wall decorations, picture frames, and kitchen supplies from living on my own the last seven years of my life.
+Honestly, I already have enough dishes, towels, sheets, wall decorations, picture frames, and kitchen supplies from living on my own the last seven years of my life.

-One of the things I found interesting while living and teaching abroad in South Korea for 18 months was that none of the women there ever bought a wedding gown.
+One of the things I found interesting while living and teaching abroad in South Korea was that none of the women there bought a wedding gown.
 Instead, everybody rented.
-At first I found this to be a little strange.
+At first, I found this to be a little strange.
 I mean, how could a rental really fit properly and why wouldn't you want to own it?

-I don't know how many weddings I've gone to where I had to deal with this super long wait between the wedding ceremony and the reception because the bride and groom didn't want to see each other to take pictures before the wedding.
+I don't know how many weddings I've gone to where I had to deal with this super-long wait between the wedding ceremony and the reception because the bride and groom didn't want to see each other to take pictures before the wedding.
 Has there been any correlation between couples who didn't follow this tradition and a greater chance of divorce?

 This seems like a silly thing for me not to do considering that I clearly have a complex last name that nobody is ever able to pronounce correctly, and I have to spell it out all the time.
 Because of this, I actually spent most of my childhood anxiously anticipating the day that I could have a different last name so I wouldn't have the added stress that comes with it.